PGPAuth/PGPAuth_Spec/README.md

 If you create an app for a new platform, you can get a repository in the PGPAuth organization here on GitHub, giving your app an "official" state.

+## Errors, additions, ....

+Feel free to fork, enhance and do a pull request :)
+I will review and maybe add them :)